jvitormf/rs_bc_fastfeet/README.md

     ```
   * In the backend folder, create a `.env` file with the `.env.example` and fill it with the required variables, (APP_SECRET and Mail variables)

-    * You can use [Mailtrap](https://mailtrap.io/how-it-works) to get the info to the Mail variables
+    * You can use [Mailtrap](https://mailtrap.io/how-it-works) to get the info for the Mail variables

-  * Run the command `yarn queue` to start the mail process.

   * Run the commands below to create the database tables with `migrate` and to populate the database run `seed` command.